sdurban/flutter_meta_appads_sdk/README.md

 This Flutter plugin provides a simple interface to interact with the Meta SDK.
 It allows you to initialize the SDK, set user data, log standard events, log purchases, and log custom events.

+## 🚀 Migrated to Pigeon

+This plugin has been migrated from protobuf to [Pigeon](https://pub.dev/packages/pigeon) for better type safety, performance, and maintainability.
+The public API remains unchanged, ensuring backward compatibility.

 ### Installation
 You must first create an app at Facebook developers: https://developers.facebook.com/